jaden416/gallery/README.md

 The scroll.direction variable is also important when deciding what is to be done once a plane leaves the viewport.
 Depending on what direction your plane is heading, you would have to either subtract or add the galleryHeight to the extra variable.

-Fourth Objective: Now the next step is to add the scroll event listeners to the scroll and apply the uSpeed property at the same time.
+## Fourth Goal: Now the next step is to add the scroll event listeners to the scroll and apply the uSpeed property at the same time.
 To set up the event listeners we are going to use a custom hook that adds all the touch events to the canvas for us.
 For the sake of brevity, look inside the repo and find the hook folder that has the function and copy the file.

 We are going to want to create a function that listens for a wheel scroll.
 Inside the home file you need to import [normalizeWheel](https://www.npmjs.com/package/normalize-wheel) from the normalize-wheel package and the useTouchEvents custom hook from the hooks folder.